pi-this/MemoryMaster/README.md

 ## How to Download and Install Memory Master

 If you are using Linux It might be helpful to update and upgrade your computer before install python or git.
-To do this type `sudo apt update` and `sudo apt upgrade`
+To do this type `sudo apt update` and `sudo apt upgrade` in your terminal

 1. Install python at [python.org](https://www.python.org/downloads/) or on Linux use `sudo apt install python`